-BOJ keeps policy steady; board newcomer signals desire for easing
+BOJ keeps policy steady, board newcomer signals desire for easing

-But he said the central bank should make clear its readiness to expand stimulus again and commit, via its bond purchases, to keeping the yield on longer-term bonds low.

-“If there were a delay in the timing of achieving the price target due to domestic factors, the BOJ should take additional easing measures,” Kataoka said, according to a statement issued by the central bank.
+Acknowledging the rising costs and diminishing returns of his stimulus programme, however, Kuroda signaled the chance of slowing the BOJ’s exchange-traded fund (ETF) buying before embarking on a full-fledged withdrawal of stimulus.

+“When adjustments to our framework become necessary, they don’t need to involve everything in the BOJ’s framework.
+Our (ETF) purchases focus on affecting risk premium, so we will take that into account in making a decision,” Kuroda told a briefing.

-As widely expected, the BOJ kept intact a pledge to guide short-term interest rates at minus 0.1 percent and the 10-year bond yield around zero percent by a 8-1 vote.
-Kataoka dissented to the decision to stand pat.
+The remarks came after the BOJ’s widely expected decision to maintain a pledge to guide short-term interest rates at minus 0.1 percent and 10-year bond yields around zero percent.

+Newcomer Goushi Kataoka voted against keeping policy steady for the second straight meeting, arguing that the BOJ should make clear its readiness to expand stimulus again if domestic factors delay achievement of its price target.

-While not an official proposal for easing, Kataoka said the BOJ should buy government bonds so 15-year yields “remain at less than 0.2 percent”.
+While not an official proposal for easing, the former private economist also said the BOJ should buy government bonds so 15-year yields “remain at less than 0.2 percent”.
 The 15-year government bond yield stood around 0.307 percent on Tuesday.

-“I don’t think Kataoka’s argument will sway the majority view of the board,” said Ryutaro Kono, chief economist at BNP Paribas Securities, noting the board felt no need for further easing as long as the economy kept recovering.

-“That said, inflation is unlikely to accelerate beyond 1 percent in the near future.
-Therefore the BOJ is unlikely to head for an exit or ease policy further.”
+The dissent by Kataoka could complicate the BOJ’s efforts to follow in the footsteps of its U.S. and European counterparts in withdrawing stimulus, analysts say.

 In a quarterly review of its projections, the BOJ slightly cut its inflation forecasts for the current fiscal year ending in March 2018 but roughly maintained its optimistic projections for the following years.